amdigital-co-uk/docs-playbook/docs/1.-Welcome/Documentation-Guidelines/Other Documentation Types/Readme-files-in-code-repositories.md

 List the major technologies and frameworks used within the repository, as a bullet-point list.
 Ideally link out to some documentation for each item, this is especially important for technologies and frameworks outside our usual tech stack.

-Bullet point list of any Quartex Microservices that are used within this repository.
+Bullet point list of any other Quartex components that we depend on/query.

 Bullet point list any storage used.

 ### Architecture

+This section is only required if the repo being worked on is a microservice.
+If you are not working on a microservice, feel free to skip this section.

 The architecture should highlight the structure of the microservice.
 A diagram should be supplied, informing readers on how projects relate to each other.
 [Mermaid-js](https://mermaid-js.github.io/mermaid/#/) diagrams are best used since changes can be tracked easily.
 An example is shown below: